ScriptFUSION/Porter/README.md

 License
 -------

 Porter is published under the open source GNU Lesser General Public License v3.0.
-However, the original Porter character and artwork is copyright &copy; 2018 [Bilge](https://github.com/Bilge) and may not be reproduced or modified without express written permission.
+However, the original Porter character and artwork is copyright &copy; 2019 [Bilge](https://github.com/Bilge) and may not be reproduced or modified without express written permission.

+###### Quick links

 [![][Porter icon]][Provider]
 [![][Porter transformers icon]][Porter transformers]